 a) The Committee shall identify and ascertain the integrity, qualification, expertise and experience of the person for appointment at Senior Management level and recommend to the Board his / her appointment.

 b) A person should possess adequate qualification, functional expertise and experience for the position he / she is considered for appointment.
 The Committee has discretion to decide whether qualification, expertise and experience possessed by a person is sufficient / satisfactory for the concerned position.

 The Senior Management Personnel shall retire as per the prevailing policy of the Company.
 The Committee will have the discretion to retain the Senior Management Personnel in the same position/ remuneration or otherwise even after attaining the retirement age, for the benefit of the Company based on the recommendation of Managing Director.
 The Senior Management Personnel shall be removed after taking appropriate disciplinary action due to any breach of code of conduct / ethics and/or any misconduct during the service.

 The remuneration to be paid to the Senior Management Personnel will be determined according to the prevailing Policy of the Company / on discretion of the Management.
 The level and composition of remuneration so determined shall be reasonable and sufficient to attract, retain and motivate Senior Management of the quality required to run the Company successfully.
 The same should be reviewed periodically to make any adjustment based on the market.
 The remuneration of such persons shall be in accordance with performance criteria defined for the role through performance management system to achieve the Company’s goal.
 The remuneration should be a balance of fixed and incentive pay which will be determined by fixed pay components and Executive Incentives Scheme applicable to their level.

-CSR Policy has been framed by the CSR Committee of the Board of Directors of the Company and duly approved by the Board.
+NRC Policy has been framed by the NRC Committee of the Board of Directors of the Company and duly approved by the Board.